AlgoLab/clib/Readme.md

 ## Installation

+  Dependencies:

-  Expects [libcurl](http://curl.haxx.se/libcurl/) to be installed and linkable.
+   - Expects [libcurl](http://curl.haxx.se/libcurl/) to be installed and linkable.

-  Expects [ctags] (https://github.com/universal-ctags/ctags) to be installed.
+   - Expects [ctags] (https://github.com/universal-ctags/ctags) to be installed.

-  Expects [parallel] (can be installed with sudo apt install parallel) to be installed.
+   - Expects [parallel] (can be installed with sudo apt install parallel) to be installed.

   With git (cloning branch clone_git):